NewCenturyParty/21st_Century_Act/21st_Century_Act/06_Part_VI_The_PostMonarchy_Head_of_State.md

 (3) The transition shall include, at minimum, the following components:

-(4) The convening of a Citizens’ Assembly, facilitated by the National Council for Reconciliation in every province and territory, composed of:
+    (a) The convening of a Citizens’ Assembly, facilitated by the National Council for Reconciliation in every province and territory, composed of:

-    (a) Citizens selected via Civic lottery, as defined under section 3 of this act; and
+        (i) Citizens selected via Civic lottery, as defined under section 3 of this Act; and

-    (b) Indigenous representatives selected by the Assembly of First Nations, Inuit Tapiriit Kanatami, and the Métis National Council.
+        (ii) Indigenous representatives selected by the Assembly of First Nations, Inuit Tapiriit Kanatami, and the Métis National Council.

-(2) A comprehensive public learning and deliberation process to educate Citizens’ Assemblies, and all citizens on:
+    (b) A comprehensive public learning and deliberation process to educate Citizens’ Assemblies, and all citizens on:

-    (a) The meaning and purpose of the transition to a domestic, ceremonial, Head of State.
+        (i) The meaning and purpose of the transition to a domestic, ceremonial, Head of State.

-    (b) The proposed models outlined under this Part of this Act; and
+        (ii) The proposed models outlined under this Part of this Act; and

-    (c) The principles of continuity through renewal, circular democracy, and Indigenous-led constitutional symbolism.
+        (iii) The principles of continuity through renewal, circular democracy, and Indigenous-led constitutional symbolism.

-(3) The primary object of the eight-year transition shall be to enable Indigenous and non-Indigenous Canadians to co-develop a new ceremonial institution, rooted in shared sovereignty and democratic humility, to succeed the Crown as the symbolic Head of State.
+(4) The primary object of the eight-year transition shall be to enable Indigenous and non-Indigenous Canadians to co-develop a new ceremonial institution, rooted in shared sovereignty and democratic humility, to succeed the Crown as the symbolic Head of State.

-(4) A final vote on constitutional reform shall occur no later than the eighth year of this Act coming into force, subject to Indigenous consultation, provincial and territorial collaboration, and the entrenchment processes detailed in Part XVIII of this Act.
+(5) A final vote on constitutional reform shall occur no later than the eighth year of this Act coming into force, subject to Indigenous consultation, provincial and territorial collaboration, and the entrenchment processes detailed in Part XVIII of this Act.

 ## Title II: The Office of the Future Steward